dsu-cs/a3-nplayer89/README.md

 happens if we try to insert a number that is already in the tree into the tree again?
-It is expected that only one occurance of a number or node should ever appear in a tree, so if you ever try to insert the same node into a tree twice then your program should just not insert the duplicate node into the tree.
+It is expected that only one occurance of a number or node should ever appear in a tree, so if you ever try to insert the same node into a tree twice then your program should not insert the duplicate node into the tree.